Exploring the superwind mechanism for generating ultrahigh-energy cosmic rays using large-scale modeling of starbursts: Model uptake

 The terminal velocities of the hot ($h$) and cold ($c$) phases of the superwind can be parametrized in terms of the thermalization efficiency $\epsilon$ (the fraction of energy of the central supernovae and stellar winds that goes into the outflow) and the mass loading factor $\alpha$ (a parameter commonly used to indicate the relative amount of mass loading; if $\alpha =1$ the superwind is not mass loaded),

 where for this order of magnitude calculation, we have assumed that in total a $100 M_\odot$ star injects ${\cal O} (10^{51}~{\rm erg}$) into its surroundings during the wind phase~\cite{Heckman}.
 Observational constraints derived from hard X-ray measurements of M82 pin down medium to high thermalization efficiencies ($0.3 \leq \epsilon \leq 1.0$) and require the volume-filling superwind hot fluid that flows out of the starburst region to be only mildly centrally mass loaded ($0.2 \leq \alpha \leq 0.6$)~\cite{Strickland:2009we}.
 The allowed phase space then implies a terminal velocity of the M82 superwind in the range $1400 \leq u_{h} /({\rm km/s}) \leq 2200$, which is consistent with CGOLS simulations.
 The cold phase structure of the superwind must be examined using a tracer that can be directly related to the cold gas. $\alpha$ was estimated using observations of $^{12}{\rm CO}$ $\Delta J = 1-0$ transition lines in NGC 253, obtained with the Atacama Large Millimeter Array (ALMA)~\cite{Bolatto:2013aqa}.
 ALMA data favor a mass loading $\alpha \sim 3$ (with a lower limit of $\alpha \sim 1$).
 This yields $600 \alt u_{c} /({\rm km/s}) \alt 1000$, a range which is also consistent with CGOLS studies.
+The estimated superwind velocity of NGC 4945 is somewhat above 1000~km/s~\cite{Chen:1997qn}.
 Altogether, these numbers justify the fiducial value, $u_s \sim 1000~{\rm km/s}$, which agrees with the maximum superwind velocity assumed in the simulations with {\tt GALPROP}; see Table~\ref{tabla}~\cite{Buckman:2019pcj}.